 Trucks are essential tools for commerce in the United States, but they have the potential to be extremely dangerous.
 It’s important to be careful when driving behind or passing them on the highway.
 If a truck driver can’t see you, tragedy can strike just like it has many times before.
 In 2020 alone, over 4,000 people died in large truck crashes in the U.S. The last thing we want is for you to become another of these awful statistics.
 While there are things you can do to help keep yourself safe on the road, much of the responsibility lies in the truckers who operate these powerful vehicles.

 To help prevent needless death and injury, a number of safety features have been added to trucks over the many decades they’ve been roaming America’s highways.
-In recent years, these have included lane departure warnings and blind spot monitoring technology.
+In recent years, these have included lane departure warnings and blind spot monitoring technology – all designed to help avoid the common causes of semi truck or large truck accidents.
 But one piece of safety equipment, the Mansfield bar, has been in use for much longer.
 Let’s explore what the Mansfield bar is and how effective it is at preventing tragedy.

 If you or a loved one have been killed or permanently, catastrophically injured in a trucking accident, we would first like to offer our condolences.
 Secondly, if you would like to discuss your potential case, please contact the offices of Maples, Nix, and Diesselhorst for a free consultation.